ministryofjustice/bichard7-next-core/README.md

 Once done with this configuration, go to the dropdown on the bottom left and select `br7own`

-Now that you have access to the Local Database, you can find a valid user and log into your local Bichard.
+Now that you have access to the Local Database, you can go to the `users` table and find a valid user to log into your local Bichard.
 You will need a user that has a value for the following columns:

 - `email`